derivada/derivada/README.md

 * Create portfolio webpage
 * Get an internship and learn a lot on it
 * Come back to learning pure mathematics at uni (trying to not fail every course)
+* Master more Git and collaboration workflows, learn to use Github Actions

 Goals for 2023 (striking ones where I have made significant progress):
 * ~~Improve my code quality and profficiency~~